 The Company has operations in Canada, Ireland and Peru.
-The Company's functional currency is the Canadian dollar and major transactions are transacted in Canadian Dollars, US Dollars and Euros.
-The Company maintains Euros bank accounts in Ireland and a US Dollar bank account with its Canadian bank to support the cash needs of its foreign operations.
+The Company's functional currency is the Canadian dollar and major transactions are conducted in Canadian Dollars, US Dollars and Euros.
+The Company maintains Euro bank accounts in Ireland and a US Dollar bank account with its Canadian bank to support the cash needs of its foreign operations.
+The Company has minimal transactions in Peruvian Nuevos Soles.
 Management believes the foreign exchange risk related to currency conversions is minimal and therefore does not hedge its foreign exchange risk.
-At May 31, 2019, 1 Canadian Dollar was equal to 0.66 Euro and 0.74 US Dollar.
+At May 31, 2020, 1 Canadian Dollar was equal to 0.66 Euro and 0.73 US Dollar.